cyverse-de/metadata-db/README.md

 [https://github.com/cyverse-de/facepalm](https://github.com/cyverse-de/facepalm).
 The conversions are available in this repository in the `old` directory.

-You can verify the current version of the database in the `version` tables.
+If the database contains the `schema_migrations` table prior to running the `migrate` tool, then it was already modified with that tool at some point in the past and it should be safe to perform the `up` migrations with it now.
+However, if it's missing then you should make sure that the database is already at the maximum version managed by the `facepalm` tool before running any migrations with the `migrate` tool.
 The `version` table contains the versions applied by the old `facepalm` tool and should contain `2.36.0:20210218.01` as the latest version before running `migrate`.

 ## Database URLs